basiralab/HUNet/README.md

   **B)** Using *X*, we generate the normalized hypergraph connectivity matrix *H*. *H* and *X* are used as inputs for the proposed HUNet architecture, stacking our proposed hypergraph pooling (hPool) and unpooling (hUnpool) layers with hypergraph convolution layers.
-Connectivity information of the removed nodes at hPool layer at HUNet level *d* are transferred to the hUnpool layer at the same level to be used when up-sampling *X* and restoring *H*.
+Connectivity information of the removed nodes at hPool layer at HUNet level *d* is transferred to the hUnpool layer at the same level to be used when up-sampling *X* and restoring *H*.
 Outputs of the HUNet are the learned feature embeddings which can be used for the target learning task.
 Experimental results and comparisons with the state-of-the-art methods demonstrate that HUNet can outperform state-of-the art geometric graph and hypergraph data embedding techniques with a gain of *4-14%* in classification accuracy,